Antonio Morales: Club career

 Born in Madrid, he began his career in the youth ranks of his hometown club Moncloa Football Club, with whom he played for three seasons.
 At Moncloa, he stood out first as a midfielder, and then as a forward, which earned him a move to Sociedad Gimnástica.
-After just one season there, he joined Club Español de Madrid, forming an great attacking partnership with José Giralt and Antonio Neyra.
+After just one season there, he joined Club Español de Madrid, forming a great attacking partnership with José Giralt and Antonio Neyra.
 He played an important role in the club's first-ever piece of silverware, the 1908–09 Centro Championship, and then he helped the club reach back-to-back Copa del Rey finals in 1909 and 1910, which they lost 1–3 to Club Ciclista and 2–3 to FC Barcelona.
 In 1910, he returned to Sociedad Gimnástica, and in first season back in the club he won the Centro Championship again.

 His goalscoring exploits for Español de Madrid and Gimnástica eventually drew the attention of Barcelona, who signed him in February 1912 and Morales quickly became one of the club's benchmarks, helping the club win the Cup double (Pyrenees Cup and Copa del Rey) shortly after his arrival.
 Morales featured in the 1912 Copa del Rey Final, in which he helped the Catalan side beat his former club Sociedad Gimnástica.
 He also played in the final of the 1912 Pyrenees Cup on 5 May, netting three of Barça's 5 goals against Stade Bordelais.
 Morales got a hat-trick for a title, and even so, despite his achievements, Barcelona allowed him to be signed by city rivals RCD Espanyol for the 1912–13 season.

 He did not lose his goal-scoring instinct at Espanyol and he showed exactly that to Barça when he netted twice against his former club in the semi-finals of the 1913 Pyrenees Cup (3–1), however, his revenge was cut short when the result was annulled after the Blaugrana protested about the improper use of British players by Espanyol, resulting in their disqualification.
 He returned to Barcelona at the end of the season, where he played until 1915.
 He played a total of 74 games with Barça, scoring 32 goals.
 He finished his career at Racing de Madrid and CE Sabadell between 1915 and 1916.